CIT85/timothym-pub/w4_css/css.md

 the browser will put in default numbers when I put in my rem numbers. short hand is amazing. doing each margin would make me go crazy for sure.

+font fall back is a primary font face that is used when the primary font face is not loaded yet. or is missing glyphs necessary to render page content.